How to Prepare Income and Expenditure Account of Co-operative Society

 The expenses in your account fall into three main groups:

-The preparation of income and expenditure account of co-operative society needs specific accounting principles.
+The preparation of income and expenses accounts of co-operative society needs specific accounting principles.
 You must group all items under relevant heads to show where money comes from and goes.
 The account starts without an opening balance and tracks financial movements through the year.

 Your committee should manage finances by: